 Well that’s their own downfall, you know?
 If that’s all your listening to!
 I remember this one time, ‘Dub Allstars played this show in Tulsa, Oklahoma and the Skatalites opened up for us & I was fucking blown away; I was just so stoked to see the Skatalites on this huge stage in Tulsa, Oklahoma.
 And all these kids kept coming up to me and they’re like wearing Rancid shirts & shit and I finally had it!
 I was like “You better shut up; this is the band that started it all.”
 I’m explaining to these kids: “You’re trying to talk to me, but you’re missing the Godfathers of Ska on the stage right now!”
 People are still jaded to the original shit!
 They have to study and figure it out.
 Brad wasn’t the originator of that style, he was just one of the players!
 That defines a good player too, because that’s what reggae music is – It’s like you write all the same rhythms, but you stand out because your shit is original!

-Right & with you guys playing Cali-Roots, it’s a 3 day festival, full of a lot of these Reggae-Rock bands – Are there any bands on that line up or any contemporary Reggae-Rock bands that stick out to you that you’ve taken notice to?
+Right and with you guys playing Cali-Roots, it’s a 3 day festival full of a lot of these Reggae-Rock bands – Are there any bands on that line-up or any contemporary Reggae-Rock bands that stick out to you that you’ve taken notice to?

 Yeah I was approached, just like I imagined other people were.
 But I can see stuff, the smoke-screens and stuff like that.
-I did like one logo for them & I wish all the best for Bud & Eric on their musical ventures, because we’re all homies!
-It doesn’t really matter what you do to make money, as long as your kids eat and you’re providing for them.
+I did like one logo for them and I wish all the best for Bud and Eric on their musical ventures because we’re all homies!
+It doesn’t really matter what you do to make money as long as your kids eat and you’re providing for them.
 If you have an itch that you need to play music and provide music for people and you have a stage to do it, you better fucking well do it!
 But in the back of my mind, I was like “I will never go see that” you know?
 Because I have a bias opinion!
-I basically watched Brad grow into a full-fledged writer & composer… I went and saw, Badfish (Sublime Cover-band) one time and I took my kids… That was cool, you know?
+I basically watched Brad grow into a full-fledged writer & composer… I went and saw, Badfish (Sublime Cover-band) one time and I took my kids.
+That was cool.

-How is your relationship with Bud & Eric today?
+How is your relationship with Bud and Eric today?

-We’re all cool, I see Eric more than Bud.
-I talked to Bud, like right after he quit Sublime with Rome and he needed to talk to me about it.
-I never really talked to Eric about it because it’s not an issue; we’re homies beyond that, you know?
-He’s big balling, shot calling you know what I’m saying? (hahaha) His brother Brad looked out for Eric, he has a love for Eric & Bud.
+We’re all cool.
+I see Eric more than Bud.
+I talked to Bud like right after he quit Sublime with Rome and he needed to talk to me about it.
+I never really talked to Eric about it because it’s not an issue; we’re homies beyond that.
+He’s big balling, shot calling you know what I’m saying? (haha) His brother Brad looked out for Eric.
+He has a love for Eric and Bud.
 I remember him for the longest time; they didn’t have Bud playing drums.
 Brad wanted Bud to play drums so bad, like he wanted to go take Bud hostage away from this Christian group that Bud was playing in.
 That’s how bad Brad wanted to play music with Bud.
 So we actually went there, to the Christian thing and we were going to like, hi-jack Bud!
 We were going to take him hostage!
-But Bud was just so happy, we couldn’t kick him out of that, but it was a trippy moment.
+But Bud was just so happy we couldn’t kick him out of that, but it was a trippy moment.
 Brad was searching for that key element that he needed and Bud was a part of it.

 I work with my brother off & on, his name is Philie-Ano.
 He had his album Holy-Homework come out on Skunk.
-He worked with Miguel & some production by Marshall & Miguel; he does like hip-hop stuff.
+He worked with Miguel and some production by Marshall and Miguel.
+He does like hip-hop stuff.
 I might be doing some more with my brother.
 I’m finishing up these songs with Miguel that we’ve been writing, but they’re coming along.
 We already have 2 of them, 3 of them in the works and we’ll play a couple of them.

 Will you guys be playing some ‘Dub Allstars as well?

-Right on – well we can’t wait for this set at the festival, and I appreciate you letting me take up a bit of your time to ask some questions.
-Thank you very much, Opie – I think this was a long time coming with The Pier, and us talking!
+Right on – well we can’t wait for this set at the festival and I appreciate you letting me take up a bit of your time to ask some questions.
+Thank you very much, Opie!
+This was a long time coming with us talking!

 You Can Read Part 1 of this Interview by Clicking HERE!